Lately, I’ve had a few readers ask me, “What is Atkins 72?” Since

 and salad.

-eliminated hunger, Dr. Atkins decided to test that diet on himself.
-It worked
+eliminated hunger, Dr. Atkins decided to test the diet on himself.

-To Bloom’s original diet, he added cheeses, cold cuts,
+To Bloom’s original diet, Dr. Atkins added cheeses, cold cuts,

 cottage cheese, and a ricotta cheese cheesecake he made with sugar substitute,